MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/sysadmin/retryable-batch.md

 Either batch class is marked Retryable or Idempotent, we retry it for SQL Transient connection error and this has no relation to Batch retry count on Batch Task.

-The maximum number of retries and the retry interval, for SQL Transient connection error, is controlled by the batch platform.
-The Batch platform starts after five seconds and stops retrying after the interval time reaches five minutes.
-(Interval time increases in the following way: 5, 8, 16, 32, and so on.).
+The batch platform governs the maximum number of retries and the retry interval for SQL transient connection errors.
+Initially, retries begin after five seconds and cease when the interval reaches five minutes.
+The interval time increases exponentially with each retry: starting at 5 seconds, then 8 seconds, 16 seconds, 32 seconds, and so forth.

 > [!NOTE]
 > For SQL transient errors, the batch platform will retry the task if the exception that is thrown from the respective batch class is an exception of the **TransientSqlConnectionError** type, or if **TransientSqlConnectionError** can be wrapped as a nested exception inside a custom exception and thrown.
+> Runtime tasks can be designated as retryable or idempotent.
+In the event of a SQL transient connection error, the platform will automatically retry them.

-To ensure that in event of SQL Transient connection error, we expect batch class to throw us exact error, if the error isn't of type **TransientSqlConnectionError**, then platform won't know of the issue and won't retry the respective batch task.
+To ensure that in the event of an SQL Transient connection error, we expect the batch class to throw the exact error.
+If the error isn't of type **TransientSqlConnectionError**, the platform won't recognize the issue, and consequently, it won't retry the corresponding batch task.

 In below example platform won't be able to retry: